Ed-Tivrusky-IV/A-forestry-prototype/README.md

 ## How to control the vehicle
 * Please use wsad to translate and rotate
 * Press space bar to fly the drone.
 While the drone is in the air, the vehicle's movement is deactivated.
-* Press the M key to toggle the 360 view menu which is supposed to get updated each fly.
+* Press the M/Esc key to toggle the 360 view menu which is supposed to get updated each fly.
 However, the current 3 sets of images are just dummy content.
 Will update the 360 camera later.
 * Use the left/right arrows to traverse the menu.

 ## Things to notice